peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public PeterO.Mail.MediaTypeBuilder SetSubType(
         string str);

  Sets this media type's subtype, such as "plain" or "xml" .
+This method enables the pattern of method chaining (e.g.,  `new ...().Set...().Set...()` ) unlike with the SubType property in .NET or the setSubType method (with small s) in Java.

       <b>Parameters:</b>